Sudanese civil war (2023–present): Fighting in Kordofan

 As of May 2024, fighting is ongoing in Babanusa, West Kordofan.
-The RSF is conducting an offensive to attempt to take control of West Kordofan.
+The RSF are conducting an offensive to attempt to take control of West Kordofan.
 Fighting was also reported in North Kordofan.

 On 20 June 2024, the RSF captured Al-Fulah, the capital of West Kordofan, after the SAF withdrew from the city after several hours of fighting.
 The SAF retreated to Babanusa, its one remaining base in Kordofan.